seanzarrin/npm-issues/README.md

 `npm-issues --state closed "RangeError"`
 Will search for closed issues of the dependencies installed in the current folder (and the nested dependencies), matching the text `"RangeError"`.

+## FAQ
+_Why do I keep seeing this message: "GitHub rate limits requests, so you may have to wait a minute to try again"?_
+`npm-issues` uses GitHub's api to search for issues, which is rate limited based on your IP.
+The limit refreshes every minute, so try again after a minute passes.
+If you keep seeing this, you probably have a lot of modules installed, which means more requests per search.
+To reduce this amount, and see this error less, try using the `--norecursive` or `--depth` options.

 ## Bugs
 When you find issues with npm-issues, please file them here https://github.com/seanzarrin/npm-issues/issues